TheSpeedM/docker-remote-deployment/README.md

 This script automates the deployment of Docker images to a remote target.
 It builds the Docker images locally, tags them, creates an SSH tunnel to the target, pushes the images, and then deploys them using Docker Compose on the target.

+The goal of this script is to ease the deployment of docker containers on a remote server that doesn't have access to the internet (can't pull images from the Docker Hub).

 ## Requirements

 - PowerShell
 - Docker and Docker Compose installed locally
+- Docker and Docker Compose installed on the target server
 - SSH access to the target server

 ## Setup